-Baking, unlike cooking, requires a high degree of precision.
-You can’t just throw a handful of flour, sugar and baking soda into a bowl and expect top-notch results.
-When you’re looking for recipes, look to the most trustworthy, precise sources you can.
+Baking, with its careful measurements and welcome aromas, can provide some measure of comfort during these uncertain times.
+Of course, you can’t just throw a handful of flour, sugar and baking soda into a bowl and expect top-notch results.
+When you’re looking for recipes, look to the most precise, trustworthy source you can.
 Enter: Martha Stewart.

 “People still try to take shortcuts in baking, and we try to tell them not to do that,” the doyenne of desserts told us.
 “Baking is much more of an exact science.
 If people [follow the recipe] they will get the best results.”

 We learned from the master when Martha taught us how to make her Christmas faves at classes hosted by Williams Sonoma last December—gatherings which did double duty as celebrations for the release of her newest cookbook, Martha Stewart’s Cookie Perfection.

 We have baked our way through many of the recipes in her book and keep coming back to this simple crinkle cookie—an especially good one to share now since it can be made with common pantry ingredients.
 It’s a fairly easy recipe too, so a good one to bake with family while they’re at home.

 Recipe courtesy of MARTHA STEWART’S COOKIE PERFECTION Copyright © 2019 by Editors of Martha Stewart Living.
 Published by Clarkson Potter, an imprint of Penguin Random House

 Brown-Butter Crinkle Cookies